sissyliberation/completeGraph/README.md

 Description
 -----------

-Demonstrating Complete graphs using JavaScript and Canvas.
+Demonstrating complete graphs using JavaScript and Canvas.

 A complete graph is a simple undirected graph in which every pair of distinct vertices is connected by a unique edge.